June 24, 2027 A.D. Odaiba, Tokyo, Japan.

 The others looked at him, baffled.
 "Tai, are you nuts?"
 TK asked.
 "It's night!
 We've gotta get home, or our parents will freak out!"

-Tai heard them all and sighed; it was a silly idea.
-"Yeah, you're right..." he agreed.
+Tai heard them all and sighed.
+"Yeah, you're right," he said.
 "Fine, let's go home."

-"...Oh, yeah!"
+"Oh, yeah!"
 Davis yelped.
-"If I'm not home right quick, the 'rents'll think I got detention and my goddamn sister'll never let me hear the end of it!"
+"If I'm not home right quick, the 'rents'll think I got detention and my sister'll never shut up about it!"

 "Maybe if we go back to where we landed, we'll find something," TK suggested.

 They started to go, but Gatomon tugged at Kari's sock.
-She looked down and her cat took off the whistle and offered it to her.
-"I know you said I could have it, but..." she said, "well, it's been weighing me down a bit... and let's face it, you just don't look the same without it."
+She looked down and her cat took off the whistle.
+"I know you said I could have it, but…" she said, offering it to her, "well, it's been weighing me down a bit.
+And let's face it, you just don't look the same without it."